 electrical installation means any appliances, wires, fittings or other apparatus placed in or on or over any land or premises and used for or for purposes incidental to the conveyance, control, supply or use of electricity and includes additions, alterations and repairs to an electrical installation.

-[Section 33A inserted by No. 72 of 1953 s.
+[Section 33A inserted: No. 72 of 1953 s.
 4.]

 33B.
-Power of Director to prescribe classes or types of electrical apparatus etc., which shall not be sold etc., unless approved by the Director
+Power of Director to prescribe classes or types of electrical apparatus etc., which shall not be sold etc., unless approved by Director

 (1A) The Director may by notice published in the Gazette prescribe any class or type of electrical appliance which shall not after a date specified in the notice be sold, hired or exposed for sale or hire or advertised for sale or hire, unless the electrical appliance of that class or type is approved by the Director and is stamped or labelled if and as prescribed in the regulations.